-Kilmacud had 16 men on field at end of Glen game
+Glen to seek 'clarification' on Kilmacud extra man

 Asked if he had any concerns about the conclusion to the game, Kilmacud manager Robbie Brennan replied: "No".

-Brennan pointed out that Crokes full-forward Dara Mullin was "killing the clock" as he walked slowly off the pitch following his substitution with the Dublin side leading 1-11 to 1-9 with seconds to go.
+Brennan acknowledged Crokes full-forward Mullin was "killing the clock" as he walked slowly off the pitch following his substitution with the Dublin side leading 1-11 to 1-9 with seconds to go.
 However, Mullin appears to be the 17th Kilmacud player on the pitch at that stage.

 "I think Dara was coming off.
 He was just taking his time to be honest with you."